MiaFrey/SustainableFinanceH2/README.md

 - **This question is a follow-up to Question 8 of [Homework 1](https://github.com/MiaFrey/SustainableFinanceH1).
 First, take the same 50 selected firms.
 Then, create a minimum variance portfolio with monthly rebalancing with an additional constraint: you exclude the worst firms in terms of most polluting (high carbonintensity) firms.
 Specifically, exclude the top tercile of the distribution in month t - 1 for the carbon intensity.
 Report summary statistics on the performance (return, risk, Sharpe ratio) of this portfolio as well as its carbon intensity.
 How do the performance measures (return, risk, Sharpe ratio) compare with the minimum variance portfolio from Question 4 of [Homework 1](https://github.com/MiaFrey/SustainableFinanceH1).**

 This exercise addresses building a decarbonized portfolio, hence applying portfolio optimization including carbon risk.
 It is based on building a minimum variance portfolio and then adding constraints since it is assumed that an investor does not want to put money into a highly polluting company, meaning a company with a high carbon intensity.
-Thus, a threshold is fixed to restrict the exposure of the portfolio to the carbon intensity (idiosyncratic carbon risk) [@bib:Jondeau].
+Thus, a threshold is fixed to restrict the exposure of the portfolio to the carbon intensity (idiosyncratic carbon risk) [[2]](#2).
 The threshold is the top tercile of the distribution in month t-1 for this exercise.
-Here the exclusion approach is used [@bib:Jondeau].
+Here the exclusion approach is used [[2]](#2).

 <p align="center">
     <img src="https://user-images.githubusercontent.com/110820736/185917518-c7ccf3d9-8d71-42d1-9a7e-c4671e66d0f7.png" width="400" height="280">